This Recipe includes

 |(Optional) Charcuterie smoked ham|

 If you are looking for the perfect summertime appetizer, you have come to the right place.
 I’m not sure if Melon au Porto comes from the South of France, or if I just happen to think that because I usually have it with our relatives in the South.
-Cranky French people from the North, please feel free to correct me.

 Part of the charm comes from picking the melon itself.
 Melons are in season in France between June-early Sept, so a lovely morning out at the marché (farmers’ market) to pick up the perfect melon for your lunch just adds that extra touch of gastronomie du terroir.
 (Or just makes you feel better about your hoity-toity self!)

-- Pick ripe melon at the market.
+- Pick a ripe melon at the market.